 Bringing in the data

+We’ll be using the same Sacramento eviction data from last lab.
 Download the csv file sac_metro_eviction.csv located on Canvas in the Week 4 Lab and Assignments folder.
 Read in the csv file using the read_csv() function.

 sac_metro <- read_csv("sac_metro_eviction.csv")